humaa-taj/Plants-Vs-Zombie/README.md

 - **Zombies and Plants**: In each level, zombies attempt to invade the player's house.
 The player must strategically plant defensive plants to thwart the invasion.
 - **SFML for GUI**: The Simple and Fast Multimedia Library (SFML) was used to create the graphical user interface for the game.

+### Prerequisites
+Before running the game, ensure you have SFML installed on your system.

 ### Educational Purpose:
 This project was created to apply and test my knowledge of Object-Oriented Programming concepts learned during my second semester.
 The implementation relies solely on classes and structs to manage game mechanics and entities.